SettRaziel/wrf_archlinux/README.md

 Current version: v0.2.0

 # Current content
-* scripts to install the wrf model on a minimum arch linux installation
+* scripts to install the wrf model on a minimum ArchLinux installation
 * basic script collection to start a model run
+* scripts to deploy a precompiled archive on an ArchLinux system

 # Folder Overview
 * wrf_install: contains scripts to install and configure the wrf model and its